maximbilan/capymind/README.md

 [![CI](https://github.com/maximbilan/capymind/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/maximbilan/capymind/actions/workflows/build_and_test.yml)
 ![Test coverage](./.badges/test_coverage.svg)

-CapyMind is a personal mental health journal designed to help you track your thoughts, emotions, and progress over time.
-By offering a simple and secure platform to make journal entries, set reminders, and receive personalized therapy insights, CapyMind empowers you to reflect on your mental well-being.
-With support for multiple languages and time zones, it fits seamlessly into your daily routine, providing a personalized space for self-reflection and growth.
+CapyMind is a personal mental health journal powered by AI, designed to help you track your thoughts, emotions, and progress over time.
+It provides a simple and secure platform for making journal entries, setting reminders, and gaining personalized therapy insights.
+Leveraging AI to analyze your notes and dreams, CapyMind empowers you to reflect deeply on your mental well-being.
+With support for multiple languages and time zones, it seamlessly integrates into your daily routine, offering a personalized space for self-reflection and growth.

 # Screenshots